ukkdosm/mundana-theme-jekyll/_posts/2020-02-03-brexitmsia.md

 image: https://mir-s3-cdn-cf.behance.net/project_modules/1400/3be3fe70096893.5b97f925af113.jpg

 ---
 It’s official – Britain votes to leave the EU.
-London, Scotland, and Northern Ireland stood clearly in the Remain camp, while the rest of England and Wales, Italy, France, Holland and Denmark could follow in the lead of Brexit.
+London, Scotland, and Northern Ireland stood clearly in the Remain camp, while the rest of England and Wales, Italy, France, Holland and Denmark could follow in the lead of `Brexit`.
 Britain officially divorce from the EU on Jan 31 after nearly half a century of membership.

 ### What’s Brexit?
 A portmanteau of “British” or “Britain” and “exit”.
 A referendum was held to decide whether Britain should remain or leave the European Union.
 Nearly everyone of voting age can take part.